AgoraIO/video-sdk-samples-macos/README.md

 - Xcode 13.0 or later.
 - Swift 5.5 or later.
-- An iOS device or emulator running iOS 13.0 or later.
+- A device running macOS 10.11 or later.

 ## Run the App